 Housing Exemption Requests

 Students who meet certain criteria can be exempted from the housing requirement.
-Exemption requests, must be submitted via the online housing portal (Hyperlink to housing portal), and are reviewed individually.
+Exemption requests, must be submitted via the online housing portal, and are reviewed individually.

 The following are criterion for which a housing exemption would be granted: